-Final obligation amounts are pending loans executed in May and June, 2024 and pending acceptance of LF terms and conditions.
-Any remaining or reallocated funds will be combined with FFY 2024 Base and BIL GS funds.
+^{}Final obligation amounts are pending loans executed in May and June, 2024 and pending acceptance of LF terms and conditions.

 At the conclusion of each fiscal year, unused portions of LF awards may be reallocated to the next eligible borrower or may be combined with other available Cap Grant LF funds and awarded in accordance with the LF criteria in effect for the current funding year.